nisealata/mms142-groupa-2024/README.md

 ## Features
 - **Home Page**: Introduction to the topic with key points on the differences between Shopee and traditional malls.
-- **Interactive Comparison**: Explore specific features of Shopee versus traditional malls (e.g., accessibility, product variety, pricing).
+- **Interactive Comparison**: Explore specific features of Shopee versus traditional malls
 - **Responsive Design**: Fully optimized for seamless use on desktop and mobile devices.
-- **Visuals & Data**: Infographics and charts showcasing e-commerce versus brick-and-mortar retail statistics and trends.

 ## How to Use
 1. Clone or download this repository to your local machine.
-2. Open the `index.html` file in your browser to view the website.
+2. Open the index.html or style.css file in a text editor like VS Code, Sublime Text, or Notepad++.
-3. The site will provide an interactive experience comparing the advantages and challenges of Shopee vs. traditional malls.
+3. Edit the HTML or CSS code to suit your project’s needs.

 ## Technologies Used
 - **HTML**: Provides the structural framework for the site.